 Tara Brach is an American Buddhist meditation teacher.
 She offers beautiful, simple guided meditations on many topics, which are free on this site.

-Father Richard Rohr, an ecumenical, interfaith teacher from the Franciscan tradition in conversation with two of his young students, discussing themes & ideas from each of the twelve chapters of his new book.
+Father Richard Rohr, an ecumenical, interfaith teacher from the Franciscan tradition in conversation with two of his younger students, discussing themes & ideas from his newest book, The Universal Christ.